 Tasted in March 2019, blind, during dinner at Domaine de Chevalier.
-Fine old wine with delicious aroma of truffles, sophisticated with great elegance and finesse.
+Fine old wine with the delicious aroma of truffles, sophisticated with great elegance and finesse.
 A real treat!

 Cos d'Estournel 1928 92p

 Tasted in November 2002.
 This wine displayed very ripe fruit with aromas of chocolate and cocoa.
-A bit tart on the palate but balance didn't suffer much.
+A bit tart on the palate but the balance didn't suffer much.
 Quite elegant.
 A wine with fine confidence.